itoshkov/itoshkov.github.io/git-tutorial.md

 As you can see, we moved only `main`, but left `release-1` unchanged.
 That is because we merged the latter into the former.

-## Collaboration and remote repositories
+### Centralized & Distributed Version Control Systems

+Centralized VCSes operate in the client-server model.
+You have a central server, containing the repository and clients, which normally would get only specific commits.
+Each client communicates only with the server.
+There is a single repository and clients have only specific versions of the code.

+Distributed VCSes operate in the peer-to-peer model.
+A developer can obtain a full copy of the repository from any peer they are connected to.
+There are multiple repositories and they may begin to diverge.

+The distributed model is the newer one.
+Some of its advantages are:
+* Allowing you to work even without internet connection.
+* You can have private branches, that are available only in your own repository.
+  You can decide to make them public when the code is ready, to keep them private or to delete them without the other developers ever seeing or knowing about them.
+This is important, because you can write experimental code and still follow good practices like breaking your changes in meaningful commits.
+* Many operations are local and so are faster than going through a central server.
+For example you can see the commit history, checkout an older commit, create a new branch from it and make a new commit in it all without needing to connect to any outside server (except for StackOverflow of course).
+* You can implement various development models besides the centralized one.

+Git is a Distributed VCS, so it leaves us with little choice in the matter: our system also needs to be distributed.

+### Commits revisited

 The business is booming, our project gets bigger and we recruit a new developer to help us.
 But for some strange reason they don't want to cummute each day from their home in Madagascar, so we agree to work remotely.

-For starters let's send them the content of the `.repo` directory.
-They will be adding account support (log-in and profile management), while we're working on the highly requested improved-memefication feature.
+For starters let's send them a full copy of the repository: the content of the `.repo` directory.
+They will be developing account support for ProjectX (log-in and profile management), while we're working on the highly requested improve-memefication feature.

-Let's create a new branch starting from where `main` is pointing to and add a new commit there with our initial memefication support.
+Next Let's create a new branch in our repo, starting from where `main` is pointing to and add a new commit there with our initial memefication support.

 ```
                                          HEAD -> memefication
                                                       |
                                                 main  v
                                                  |   c11
                                                  v  /
 c0 -- c1 -- c2 -- c3 -- c4 -- c6 -- c8 -- c9 -- c10
              \                                 /
               c5 -- c7 ------------------------